b2p-fred/Test-SF5/doc/Symfony.md

 ```

-Creat and implement a controller for the entities
+Create and implement a controller for the entities
 ```shell
 # Create the controllers
 $ symfony console make:controller Company